Gold Country Wildlife Control Blog

 coyote-night

 Nocturnal animals, those who are active during the night, have evolved remarkable adaptations to navigate in the darkness.
-From enhanced senses like hearing and smell to specialized eyes designed for low-light conditions, these creatures are masterfully equipped to thrive at night.

 bat-flying